Dark Conspiracy

 Dark Conspiracy is a near-future horror role-playing game (RPG) originally written by Lester W. Smith and published by Game Designers' Workshop (GDW) in 1991.
 Several newer editions have been published.
+In March 2025, Mongoose Publishing acquired the Dark Conspiracy property from its IP owner and have announced plans to release a new trilogy of games starting in 2026.

 Setting

 Dark Conspiracy is set in the United States of the early 21st century after a "Greater Depression" has destroyed the global economy and left many countries isolated and bankrupt.
 Many American cities have expanded to form massive metroplexes, in some cases covering entire states.
 Outside of the metroplexes the majority of the country has become known as "Out-Law" where there is virtually no federal or state protection and the road network joining metroplexes is poorly maintained.
 Scattered throughout the Out-Law and even in the darker and more forbidding areas of the Metroplexes, zones known as "Demonground" are spawning mysterious "dark minions": monsters armed with deadly weapons.
 Players typically assume the roles of "Minion Hunters", people who have stumbled across this "Dark Incursion" and have taken up arms against it.